Miriam Kurtzig Freedman

 Illustrated

 But why?
 People asked me.
 Why tell her story?
 Was she famous?
-Important?
 A ground-breaker?
 No.

 About

-Such were the contents of boxes I found in the attic after my mother died.
-They became the sources for her engaging and timely memoir – the 20th-century saga of twists and turns, highs and lows, that was my mother’s life.
+The contents of those boxes became the sources for her engaging and timely memoir – the 20th-century saga of twists and turns, highs and lows, that was my mother’s life.

-Doesn’t everyone have such treasure-filled boxes in attics, closets, and basements?
+Doesn’t everyone have treasure-filled boxes in attics, closets, or basements?
 Probably.
-Often they remain unopened, awaiting the perfect day to inspect them.
+Often they remain unopened, awaiting the perfect day to open them.

 This book is historical, personal, and